-We performed three tests to determine the soil freezing rate.
-Figure 6a shows the results of soil freezing depths versus time for the initial test at a profile mean soil water content of approximately 15%.
-Mean

-FIGURE 7 Two-dimensional cross-sectional slice of temperature profiles for elapsed time during freezing at (a) 1 day, (b) 4 days, and (c) 7 days the duration of the freeze cycle (refrigeration unit cycles between on/off as necessary for motor heat management).
+We performed 3 tests to determine the soil freezing rate.
+Figure 6a shows the results of soil freezing depths vs time for the initial test at a profile mean soil water content of approximately 15%.
+Mean internal soil temperature at the beginning of the test was ~20°C. Internal building temperature was reduced to ~10°C and was maintained for the duration in order to expedite the process.
+The refrigeration coil was set to maintain a hillslope headspace temperature of -25 °C for the duration of the freeze cycle (refrigeration unit cycles between on off as necessary for motor heat management).
 Approximately 7 days were required to freeze the entirety of the hillslope soil profile (from the top-down).
-As expected, the surface was frozen within 24 hr, with deeper soil layers freezing and reducing further in temperature over the following 6 days.
+As expected, the surface was frozen within 24 hours, with deeper soil layers freezing and reducing further in temperature over the following six days.
 Soil temperature reduction decreased exponentially through the profile.
-Figure 7 shows a two-dimensional crosssectional through the centreline of the hillslope at Days 1, 4, and 7 of the experiment.
+Figure 7 shows a two-dimensional cross-sectional through the centerline of the hillslope at days 1, 4 and 7 of the experiment.
 Similar trends were observed for soil profiles with higher water contents, with freezing at higher water contents taking slightly more time, similar to the thermodynamic calculations in the Appendix.
-Hillslope thaw data for ambient temperatures of approximately 20 °C and 15% water content are shown in Figure 6b.
+Hillslope thaw data for ambient temperatures of approximately 20°C and 15% water content are shown in Figure